How to manage inappropriate urination in cats

 How is inappropriate urination in cats diagnosed?

-The vet will conduct a physical examination of your cat and carry out a urinalysis test and, if necessary, additional diagnostic tests such as blood tests, radiographs or a urine culture.
+The vet will conduct a physical examination of your cat and carry out a urin analysis and, if necessary, additional diagnostic tests such as blood tests, radiographs or a urine culture.
 Some urinary problems can be transient or recurrent so repeated tests may be needed to diagnose the problem.
 Conditions to rule out are dependent on the age of the cat, as young adult cats tend to get different diseases from senior cats.
 If all medical conditions are excluded, your vet will look for behavioural causes of the problem.

 Your vet will take a detailed behavioural history of the problem by asking questions about how and where the accidents occur, litter tray details (including the number and location of trays, cleaning routines, and type of litter), and the home environment.
 The vet will also enquire about the onset, frequency, duration and progression of the problem.
 Note that if the cause is behavioural, it is still important to address it promptly – the longer the behaviour persists, the more likely it is to become a habit.